conan-io/conan-center-index/docs/faqs.md

 ## Why are version ranges not allowed?

 Version ranges are a useful Conan feature, find the documentation [here](https://docs.conan.io/en/latest/versioning/version_ranges.html).
-However, in the context of ConanCenter they pose a few key challenges, most notably "Build Reproducibility".
+However, in the context of ConanCenter they pose a few key challenges, most notably:

+- Non-Determinstic `package-id`

+With version ranges the newest compatible package may yield a different package-id than the one built and published by ConanCenter resulting in frustrating error "no binaries found".
+For more context see [this excellent explanation](https://github.com/conan-io/conan-center-index/pull/8831#issuecomment-1024526780).

+- Build Reproducibility

-If consumers try to download and build the recipe at a later time, it may resolve to a different package version that may not be compatible.
+If consumers try to download and build the recipe at a later time, it may resolve to a different package version that may generate a different binary (that may or may not be compatible).
 In order to prevent these types of issues, we have decided to only allow exact requirements versions.
+This is a complicated issue, check [this thread](https://github.com/conan-io/conan-center-index/pull/9140#discussion_r795461547) for more.